lucasdietrich/caniot-rust-controller/readme.md

 - Add support for rooms associated sensors
 - read config using -c option
 - wrap all services (spawn) in a single Application structure
+- increase the number of threads in the thread pool

 ```
 device_temperature{medium="CAN",mac="16",device="GarageDoorController",sensor="EMBEDDED",room="",collector="pycaniotcontroller"} 19.00